Bricktech2000/Notes/notes/nonverbal.md

 > - humiliating students &mdash; a competent teacher does not need to humiliate their students to assert their authority
 > - exaggerating to convince &mdash; a knowledgeable expert does not need to exaggerate or lie to gain credibility
 > - micromanaging employees &mdash; a good leader does not need to micromanage their team to get things done
+> - cleaning before hosting &mdash; a clean individual does not need to clean their house before guests arrive

 ## Behavior